kubedb/samples/mssqlserver/README.md

 ` openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./ca.key -out ./ca.crt -subj "/CN=MSSQLServer/O=KubeDB" `

 create a secret using the certificate files we have just generated,
-`kubectl create secret tls mssqlserver-ca --cert=ca.crt  --key=ca.key --namespace=sample`
+`kubectl create secret tls mssqlserver-ca --cert=ca.crt  --key=ca.key --namespace=demo`

 Now, we are going to create an Issuer using the mssqlserver-ca secret that contains the ca-certificate we have just created.